 When shopping for bindings, you’ll see that most bindings have a number associated with their name, and this tends to be the maximum DIN setting of the binding.
-Let’s look at an example: The Marker Griffon 13 ID have a DIN range from 4 to 13, hence the number 13 in their name.
-The Marker Jester 18 Pro ID have a DIN range from 8 to 18.
-Recognise the pattern?
 This helps you decide which bindings you need, but keep in mind: You don’t want to be too close to the maximum setting.

-Tip: We don’t recommend you adjust the DIN setting on your bindings yourself – leave that to the professionals!
+We don’t recommend you adjust the DIN setting on your bindings yourself – leave that to the professionals of INTERSPORT Rent!
 However, you should definitely let them know what you’re planning to do with your skis.
 If you’re mostly going to the park to slide rails and obstacles, be sure to tell them!
 This way they can optimally adjust the bindings to your needs and preferences.

 Most all-mountain and backcountry skis have the bindings mounted further towards the tail of the ski.
 This can make practising your tricks at the park a lot harder, as you always land with your weight on the bindings.
 On park skis, you want the bindings to be positioned in the middle of the ski.
 This way you’ll have more control over them.

 If you’re planning to spend a little more cash on your bindings, you should look for some that come with replaceable brakes.
 The advantage: If you get stuck on something – especially if you land switch – and you damage the brakes, you can simply exchange them.
 So you won’t have to replace the entire binding or even your skis.